Seamless, Correct, and Generic Programming over Serialised Data: Our Universe of Descriptions

 \IdrisData{None} is the description of values of type unit.
 The static size of these values is zero as no data is stored in a value of type unit.
 Similarly, they do not require an offset to be stored as we statically know their size.

 \IdrisData{Byte} is the description of bytes.
 Their static size is precisely one byte, and they do not require an offset to be stored either.

 \IdrisData{Prod} gives us the ability to pair two descriptions together.
-Its static size and the number of offsets are the respective sums of the static sizes and numbers of offsets of each subdescription.
+As explained earlier pairs have a unique constructor and so their encoding will not consume any additional bytes.
+Consequently their static size and number of offsets are the respective sums of the static sizes and numbers of offsets of each subdescription.
 The description of the left element of the pair will never be in the rightmost branch of the overall constructors description and so its index is \IdrisData{False} while the description of the right element of the pair is in the rightmost branch precisely whenever the whole pair is; hence the propagation of the \IdrisBound{r} arbitrary value from the return index into the description of the right component.

 Last but not least, \IdrisData{Rec} is a position for a subtree.
 We cannot know its size in bytes statically and so we decide to store an offset unless we are in the rightmost branch of the overall description.
 Indeed, there are no additional constructor arguments behind the rightmost one and so we have no reason to skip past the subterm.
 Consequently we do not bother recording an offset for it.